JOJ0/joj0.github.io/_posts/2022-5-1-multiple-beets-libs.md

 layout: post
 title: Multiple Beets libraries on one machine?
 comments: true
-published: 2024-11-01
+published: 2024-10-20
-image: /images/2022-5-1-multiple-beets-libs/beets_logo.png
+image: /images/2022-5-1-multiple-beets-libs/01-th.jpg
-draft: true
+draft: false
 ---

-This article is about [Beets  - the best music library manager out there](https://github.com/beetbox/beets/blob/master/README.rst).
+This article is about [Beets  - the best music library manager out there](https://beets.io).

-{% include figure.html filename="/images/2022-5-1-multiple-beets-libs/beets_logo.png" alt_text="the Beets beetroot logo" caption="" width="20%" float="left" margin="4.5px 10px 0 0" img_style="border: 5px solid #303030;" %}
+{% include figure.html filename="/images/2022-5-1-multiple-beets-libs/01.jpg" alt_text="the Beets beetroot logo" caption="" width="23%" float="left" margin="4.5px 10px 0 0" img_style="border: 5px solid #303030;" %}

-If you are a music collector who uses command-line tools but haven't discovered it yet, [watch this short demo video](https://beets.io) and read the [Getting Started Guide](https://beets.readthedocs.io/en/stable/guides/main.html).
+If you are a music collector who uses command-line tools but haven't discovered it yet, [watch its demo video](https://beets.io) and read the [Getting Started Guide](https://beets.readthedocs.io/en/latest/guides/main.html).

-**This is not a beginners guide.
-It describes an opinionated but handy setup for Beets developers and advanced users.**

 Soon after I started contributing to the Beets project, I wanted to manage multiple Beets libraries installed within a single user account on my macOS and Linux machines.
-The initial goal was to find a way to quickly test new code or config settings and comfortably switch back to working in my production library.
-Later on I realized the setup's potential to even separate contentwise.
+The initial goal was to find a way to quickly switch between testing new code or config settings and working in my main library.
+Later on I realized the setup's potential to also make life more comfortable when splitting different content types to separate libraries.

+&nbsp;

+<p style="text-align:center; font-style:italic; font-weight:bold;">This is not a beginners guide.
+It describes an opinionated setup for Beets developers and advanced users.</p>

 ## Why more than one?